-#3) Interview: Meeting with at least two elders, usually on a Sunday or Wednesday
+#3) Interview: Meeting with one of our lay elders, usually on a Sunday.

 Our elders are charged to shepherd and oversee our faith family.
-Before one becomes a member 2 of our elders will take time to get to know the prospective member.
+Before one becomes a member, our elders will take time to get to know the prospective member.
 Also, this allows the prospective member to get to know the elders and provides a time when the elders can have special prayer for the prospective member.

 #4) Membership Affirmation Sunday:

 New members join the elders at the auditorium front as everyone stands to read (from the screen) the Church covenant (taken from Article 2 of the Church Constitution).This service normally takes place during a designated Sunday morning worship gathering after a sufficient announcement period.